Wahh-lambda/Folder-Structure-Conventions/README.md

 ### A typical top-level directory layout

     .
+    ├── trdPrty                 # Other third party projects that is free and/or opensource which depends on (alternatively 'src/trdPrty')
     ├── build                   # Compiled files (alternatively `dist`) ├── docs                    # Documentation files (alternatively `doc`) ├── src                     # Source files (alternatively `lib` or `app`)